cloudera/director-scripts/c6/README.md

 Linux (RHEL) / CentOS 6.x and 7.x distributions, keying off a single `OS` variable that you can modify or replace with OS detection logic.

-It is expected that future versions of Cloudera Manager 6.x will better support Hue, and some or all of the work done by hue-c6.sh will no longer be necessary.
+This script is only an *example* of how to establish the necessary prerequisites for Hue to work properly under CDH 6.x.
+There are alternative means to achieve the same ends.
+Use what fits best for your surrounding environment.

+### Important Note

+**If you are using Cloudera Manager 6.1.0 or higher, and if you are installing Hue on RHEL / CentOS 7.x, then you do not need to use a script like this**, and you may leave it out of configuration files and when using the Altus Director UI.
+However, if you are using Cloudera Manager 6.0.x, or if you are installing Hue on RHEL / CentOS 6.x, then the work done by this script is still necessary.

 ### Handling Python